Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

 #### Querying Mokens

 Your project can query the Mokens contract to get and use data about specific mokens for your features and functionality.
-For each moken you can query and get the moken id, the moken era and moken name.
+For each moken you can query and get the moken id, the moken collection and moken name.
 You can query how many mokens a user has.
 You can query for who owns a moken.
 You can iterate through all the mokens or all the mokens owned by a specific user.
 You can query and get all the child NFTs that are owned by a moken.
 You can query and get all the ERC20 balances owned by a moken.
 You can query and get the NFT that owns a moken.
 And more.

 #### Attach Properties to Mokens